Lake Lotawana, Missouri: History

 After the Civil War, settlers returned to the area, mostly developing the surrounding area as farms.
 Sni-A-Bar creek remained a heavily timbered valley, not as suitable for crops or livestock.
 There was a sulphur spring in block T inside Gate 3 that was a site of picnics and revivals.
 Most famously, the Baptist Minister Joab Powell of the Union Church (near the modern day intersection of 7 and 50 highways) would hold revivals in what is now called Waterfall Cove.
 The church was destroyed by a tornado in 1894.

 Milton Thompson purchased much of the land, employing Oliver Sheley to survey the lake.
-He later resided at C-23 until his death in 1967.
 Originally, the lake had locked gates, with guards stationed to check for passes.
 Many of the original homes were cabins, made of logs, meant for summer vacation dwellings only.
 A mixture of summer cabins and permanent dwellings were built through the 1930s.
 The dam required many repairs and upgrades through the 1930s and 1940s, including the first WPA project in Jackson County, Missouri.

 Early organization of the area was managed by the Lake Lotawana Development Company.[7]
 The city was incorporated into a fourth class city on November 24, 1958.